kartikey-at-speer/bizbazLocalRun/README.md

 This makes the code more readable and easier to maintain as well as modify.
 Another advantage of breaking these out as functions is we can share them across all scrapers instead of limiting this to Ministry Of Agriculture scraper.

 An example of this, is the function named "__is_p_or_block" which is already shared between CDT and xinhua scrapers.
-Another example is which is shared between CDT, ecns and mofa scrapers.
+There are multiple examples of such functions which are duplicated in the code.

 ### Code cleanup and refactoring